 12. Every two weeks, you’ll receive a list of what has sold in the area(s) you’re looking in, so you can see what is going on in the market and get a feel for what to expect in terms of selling prices.
 Please feel free to contact, Jen, Holly or Tyler with questions or comments about your search, in case you need to revise.

 Your crucial first step in the buying process is obtaining a pre-approved mortgage.
 Having a pre-approved mortgage will give you the confidence of knowing exactly what you can spend on a home before you start looking.
 It will also protect you against interest rate increases while you look for your new home.
 This is also important when we present our offer to the seller – as it means a condition can be removed.

-Examples of good mortgage brokers to call, will answer your questions and help you determine which financing terms and options are right for you.
+Carrie Davidson, Jason Friesen, and Rosanna Younan are examples of good mortgage brokers to call will answer your questions and help you determine which financing terms and options are right for you.
 Your mortgage specialist/banker will help you select the best financing just as we will help you select the right home!

 If you currently have RRSP’s, please be sure to ask your lender about the federal government’s Home Buyer’s Plan which allows you to put up to $25,000 of your RRSP (per person) toward a down payment on a first home.

 - The funds have to be in your RRSP account for 90 days prior to withdrawal for the Home Buyer’s Plan — i.e. if you purchase a house that is closing on July 15, the funds have to have been in your RRSP for 90 days prior to July 15.